-Sandfire Resources NL (ASX: SFR; "Sandfire") is pleased to report assay results for step-out diamond drill hole TLDD0005 at the emerging VMS prospect located ~10km east of its DeGrussa Copper Mine in WA, part of its joint venture with Talisman Mining Limited (ASX: TLM; "Talisman") (Figure 1).
+Sandfire Resources NL (ASX: SFR; "Sandfire") is pleased to advise that step-out Reverse Circulation (RC) drilling has intersected a zone of near-surface massive sulphides.
+The intersection is approximately 135m along strike from the most recent intersection at the emerging VMS prospect located ~10km east of its DeGrussa Copper Mine in WA, part of its joint venture with Talisman Mining Limited (ASX: TLM; "Talisman") (Figure 1).